mini-eggs/ogle-tr-122b/README.md

 OGLE-TR-122b is the smallest star know to man.

 OGLE-TR-122b the NPM library is a small abstraction over the DOM's APIs for creating elements.
-It's a fun experiment.
-Final build clocks in at 289 bytes of ECMAScript 5.
+It's a fun, handle minimized experiment.
+Final build clocks in at 259 bytes of gzip'd ECMAScript 5.

 #### Example